Kochi Water Metro: History

 In 2020, the Kochi Water Metro ordered 23 electric ferries, as part of the first stage of a project to introduce 78 zero-emission vessels.
 The ferries were ordered to be built by Cochin Shipyard, with propulsion systems designed by Siemens and Echandia.
 Cochin Shipyard delivered the first of 23 electric ferries in January 2022.

-The phase 1 consists of 3 lines out of which the Vyttila-InfoPark was inaugurated on 15 February 2021.
+Phase 1 consisted of three lines, of which the Vyttila-InfoPark was inaugurated on 15 February 2021.
 The Vypin-High Court line began service on 26 April 2023 and the Vyttila-Kakkanad line began service on 27 April 2023.
-Phase 1 is expected to be fully operational in 2024 and on becoming so, it is expected to serve 34,000 passengers a day.
+Phase 1 was expected to be fully operational in 2024 and on becoming so, was expected to serve 34,000 passengers a day.
 The entire water metro system is expected to become fully operational by 2035 with a daily ridership of 1.5 lakh passengers.
-The annual carbon emissions is also expected to reduce by 44,000 tonnes once the project is fully operational.
+The annual carbon emissions are expected to reduce by 44,000 tonnes once the project is fully operational.

 In January 2025, the Kochi Water Metro added an emergency response boat to its fleet, meant to respond to potential accidents, fires, and natural disasters.